 In general, I am very happy to supervise projects on topics closely related to my ongoing research in the following areas: monetary policy, trade policy (including firms and RTAs), firms and their political environment, and the political economy of institutional quality.

-I am not interested in supervising projects that focus on examining a single case without reference to broader theoretical and/or empirical implications; projects that are primarily qualitative in methodology; or projects that examine FDI in isolation of other options for production internationalization.
-Likewise, proposals must be grounded in the relevant academic literature (I’m not the only person who will read them), and should generally avoid focusing exclusively on emerging events.
+I am not interested in supervising projects that focus on examining a single case without reference to broader theoretical and/or empirical implications; projects that are primarily qualitative in methodology (or that lack a clearly described methodological approach); or projects that examine FDI in isolation of other options for production internationalization.
+Likewise, proposals must be grounded in the relevant academic literature and should generally avoid focusing exclusively on emerging events.

-Note that I typically will not respond to emails with proposals that are not closely related to my supervision/research interests or that lack basic information as detailed here.
+I do not respond to emails with proposals that are not closely related to my supervision/research interests or that fail to provide the basic information as detailed here.

 Prospective Postdoctoral Researchers

-I am not currently offering or accepting any postdocs.
+I am not currently offering or accepting any postdocs, regardless of funding status.